TheJumpCloud/support/scripts/automation/Radius/readme.md

 #### Set or update the CA Cert Validity Days

 The CA certificate validity days is the number of days a CA certificate will be valid for before it expires.
+The default value is 1095 days.

 To set the CA certificate validity days, run the following command in a PowerShell terminal window: